Backbase/bb-fuel/README.md

 See [Custom data](docs/CUSTOM_DATA.md)

 ## Questions and issues
-If you have a question about the Data loader, or are experiencing a problem please contact the author, Kwo Ding via Hipchat or [e-mail](mailto:kwo@backbase.com)
+If you have a question about Data Loader, or are experiencing a problem please contact the author, Kwo Ding via Hipchat or [e-mail](mailto:kwo@backbase.com)

 ## Contributing
 You are welcome to provide bug fixes and new features in the form of pull requests.
 If you'd like to contribute, please be mindful of the following guidelines: